2009 Lakewood shooting: Memorial funds raised, stolen

 Immediately following the shootings, the Lakewood Police Independent Guild set up a memorial fund for the officers.
 As of 2012, about $3.2 million were donated to the fund.
 In March 2012, Lakewood police officer Skeeter Timothy Manos pleaded guilty to charges of stealing from the account, using funds for his personal use.

 Aftermath

 Weapons

-Federal authorities determined these details regarding the 9mm Glock Model 17 and a Smith & Wesson .38-caliber revolver Clemmons brought to the crime scene:
+Federal authorities determined these details regarding the 9 mm Glock Model 17 and a Smith & Wesson .38-caliber revolver Clemmons brought to the crime scene: